LiamWalshWeb/GuestBlogging/AccessAdvertising/The-Triforce-of-Front-End-Development/README.md

 The new revolution of modern web design has brought forth new wonders for the web along with it's challenges and three tools have arisen to help make developers lives better (and to prevent early stress driven graves).
 These tools include:

-- Yeoman - A project scaffolding tool
+- [Yeoman](http://yeoman.io/) - A project scaffolding tool
-- Grunt - An automation workflow tool
+- [Grunt](http://gruntjs.com/) - An automation workflow tool
-- Bower - A package manager tool
+- [Bower](http://bower.io/) - A package manager tool

 All of these tools are command line/terminal applications that require NPM and Node.js.
 Each of these tools tackle a different specific problem but work extremely well together.
 In Fact Yeoman was designed to work with Grunt and Bower in it's conception.
 So let's look at a common use case for when you might use these tools.

-For The Bookseller company we were asked to create multiple micro-sites such as the Futurebook Conference site, the Marketing and Publicity and the Children's Conference.
+For The Bookseller company we were asked to create multiple micro-sites such as the Futurebook Conference, Marketing and Publicity and the Children's Conference sites.
 Each of these sites needed creating with minimal development time and a quick turnaround.
 None of these sites needed a CMS or anything complicated or dynamic they were purely informational meaning we designed them as simple flat HTML sites.

 The first thing a developer might do for a project to go fetch the HTML5 Boilerplate and paste that into an index.html file, go fetch Normalize and paste that into a CSS file or a SASS partial, go fetch Modernizr, jQuery and so on.
 Tiring stuff right?
+Not anymore.

 ![So tired of copy and paste](tired.jpg)